zodb/relstorage/README.txt

         The default is to disable memcached integration.

 ``cache-module-name``
         Specifies which Python memcache module to use.
-The default is "memcache", a pure Python module.
-An alternative module is "relstorage.pylibmc_wrapper".
-This setting has no effect
+The default is "relstorage.pylibmc_wrapper", which requires pylibmc.
+An
-        unless cache-servers is set.
+        alternative module is "memcache", a pure Python module, but the current version of memcache (1.45) has bugs that make it unreliable.
+This setting has no effect unless cache-servers is set.

 ``cache-prefix``
         The prefix for all keys in the cache.
 All clients using a